carbon-design-system/ibm-products/packages/ibm-products-utilities/README.md

-# @carbon/ibm-products-primitives
+# @carbon/ibm-products-utilities

-> **Private Package**: Internal framework-agnostic primitives for Carbon for IBM
+> Framework-agnostic utilities for Carbon for IBM Products
-> Products

-This is a **private package** that provides framework-agnostic JavaScript/TypeScript utilities and primitives shared internally between `@carbon/ibm-products` and `@carbon/ibm-products-web-components` packages.
+This package provides framework-agnostic JavaScript/TypeScript utilities shared between `@carbon/ibm-products` and `@carbon/ibm-products-web-components` packages.

-## ⚠️ Important Notice
+## Usage

-**This package is not intended for direct public consumption.** It is a private, internal dependency used by:
+This package can be used directly by consumers who need framework-agnostic utilities, or indirectly through:

 - `@carbon/ibm-products` - React components
 - `@carbon/ibm-products-web-components` - Web Components

-These consumer packages selectively re-export only the necessary utilities for public usage.
-End users should import from the appropriate consumer package rather than directly from `@carbon/ibm-products-primitives`.
+End users can import directly from this package or from the appropriate consumer package based on their needs.

 ## Purpose

-The `@carbon/ibm-products-primitives` package serves as a shared foundation
+The `@carbon/ibm-products-utilities` package serves as a shared foundation that:
-that:

 - **Enables Code Reusability**: Provides common business logic and utilities shared between React and Web Components implementations